roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-06 ****** byStoryTeller07© Taking a shower Brandi thought over yet again the experience of being auctioned then sold to a complete stranger as a slave.
+Taking a shower Brandi thought over yet again the experience of being auctioned then sold to a complete stranger as a slave.
 It didn't feel bad, it was exciting.
 The touch of regret that she hadn't been sold as a trained slave was still there.

  What it might be like could be lived out with Kevin if he had what it takes.
 The sealed envelope was there on her bed increasing a tingling feeling started by those naughty thoughts.